ioccc-src/winner/2006/night/README.md

 My compiler warns of nulls in a string literal, and the redefinition of the macro `T`.

-On one compiler, compilation took about two minutes.
+With one compiler, compilation took about two minutes.

 `sizeof(unsigned short)` must be 2, and `sizeof(unsigned long)` must be 4.

 `CLOCKS_PER_SEC` is assumed to be `1000000`.
 If it's a lot less than that, expect delays.

 ### Algorithmic obfuscation: